ColoradoSpace/Verbum/Verbs.md

 ## Use of Adjective Morphemes for Verb Definition

-Although not as extensive as nouns infixes, verbs can use morphemes to help extend the library of verbs as explained above.&nbsp; Adjective/Adverbial morphemes can be combined to make new meanings when the adverbial morpheme is used as a **PREFIX** instead of a suffix.
-For Example, if we take _to Kill_ (**bān**) and add the [_to Become or be in the State of Being_ (-**śē**), we could interpret this as _to Neutralize_ (**śēbān**).
+Although not as extensive as nouns infixes, verbs can use morphemes to help extend the library of verbs as explained above.&nbsp; Adjective/Adverbial morphemes can be combined to make new meanings when the morpheme is used as a **PREFIX** instead of a suffix.
+For Example, if we take _to Kill_ (**bān**) and add the Noun/Adjective morpheme [_to Become or be in the State of Being_ (-**śē**), we could interpret this as _to Neutralize_ (**śēbān**).
 Also, the word would be used in the Verb location of the sentence suggesting this is to be interpreted as a verb with this meaning and not an adverb or adjective.